GreenhouseCI/blog.greenhouseci.com/_posts/2016-04-15-ci-for-mobile-vs-web.md

 ## Distribution

 The difference at the deployment stage comes down the distribution model.
-A single copy of your web application was the only thing needed to make it available to the world at large.
+In many ways, mobile apps take us back to the days of shipping shrink-wrapped CDs for each new version of our software.
+A single copy of your web application used to be the only thing needed to make it available to the entire world.
 By contrast, hundreds, thousands and (hopefully) millions of copies of your mobile app will need to be delivered to users' phones.
 And while you had full control of the deployment pipeline for your web app, someone else is in charge of the mobile distribution channels and you have to be ready to play by their rules.